Zermatt is a scenic village in the Swiss Alps – the ultimate destination to admire the majestic Matterhorn.

 Note: See the map I created to find their exact locations.

-For these 10 scenic spots in Zermatt, you shall know the following:
+For each scenic spot in Zermatt, you shall know the following:

 - What you can expect to see during clear weather (why you will visit)